denisraslov/folderslint/README.md

 `root` is the directory the structure of which should be checked.

-`rules` is an array of rules which define permitted directory pathes.
+`rules` is an array of rules which define permitted directory paths.

 ### Root directory